 - 1. Lands within this designation shall have a minimum permitted parcel size of 50.0 hectares, except for lands within the Agricultural Land Reserve. - 2.
-Lands within the Agricultural Land Reserve are designated "Resource Agricultural", and an 8.0-hectare minimum permitted parcel size shall be is supported by this Plan. - 3.
+Lands within the Agricultural Land Reserve are designated "Resource Agricultural", and an 8.0-hectare minimum permitted parcel size is supported. - 3.
 Notwithstanding Resource Policy 2 above, any lands within the Agricultural Land Reserve having a minimum permitted parcel size of less than 8.0 hectares pursuant to the Regional District of Nanaimo Land Use and Subdivision Bylaw No. 500, 1987 at the date of adoption of this Official Community Plan shall retain that minimum parcel size.